Shreeramghimire/Data-Warehouse-Basics/README.md

 Aquaculture is one of the fastest-growing sectors within global food production and is expected to play an increasingly important role in meeting the nutritional demands of a growing human population.
 Aquatic food systems have significant potential to contribute to sustainable food production, resource efficiency, and the supply of high-quality animal protein.

+As aquaculture continues to expand, the volume, diversity, and complexity of data generated throughout the production process are also increasing.
+These data can originate from a wide range of sources, including production systems, environmental monitoring, fish health and welfare assessments, feeding operations, genetics, water quality, and farm management activities.